The Range of Pap Test Results

 Moderate to severe dysplasia: Cells show precancerous changes.
 Or, noninvasive cancer (carcinoma in situ) may be present.
 Treatment to destroy or remove problem cells is likely.
 (Reported as high-grade SIL or CIN 2 or CIN 3.)

-Cancer: Cancer has spread deep into or beyond the cervix.
-Tests to assess the cancer’s extent are likely.
+Cancer: Different types of cancer may be detected by your Pap test.
+More tests to assess the cancer's extent are likely.
 The type of treatment will depend on the test results and other factors, such as age and health history.
 (Reported as squamous cell carcinoma, endocervical adenocarcinoma in situ, or adenocarcinoma.)